Moon Knight (miniseries): Writing

 The antagonists for the series are Arthur Harrow and the Egyptian goddess Ammit, two lesser-known villains from Moon Knight's comics history.
 Slater said there was "[a] lot of trial and error" in choosing the villains, noting the most "logical" villain to use was, Bushman, Moon Knight's most famous villain, since he has a direct tie to the character's origins.
-However, when trying to include the character in the series, Slater only saw him as "a guy with a gun, which made him too dangerous to go up against Steven Grant" and to solve that, they would need to give him superpowers; this also proved challenging because Slater could not find "enough real estate" to make Bushman have "an actual emotional connection to the story" while also avoiding the racist tropes the character presented over the year, and because he felt too similar to Black Panther (2018) villain Killmonger.
-The writers then decided to create an original villain for the series, Harrow, tying him to Spector and Grant's past by having him be a former avatar of Khonshu, and despite being a similarly named, but different, character in the comics, chose the name "Arthur Harrow" because "it sounded cool".
+However, when trying to include the character in the series, Slater only saw him as "a guy with a gun, which made him too dangerous to go up against Steven Grant" and to solve that, they would need to give him superpowers, and the writers considered making Bushman an avatar of another Egyptian god; this also proved challenging because Slater could not find "enough real estate" to make Bushman have "an actual emotional connection to the story" while also avoiding the racist tropes the character presented over the year, and because he felt too similar to Black Panther (2018) villain N'Jadaka / Erik "Killmonger" Stevens.
+A storyline was conceived where Spector and Bushman would have fought "beneath a pyramid in a bunch of old booby-trapped burial chambers".
+The writers then decided to create an original villain for the series through Harrow, tying him to Spector and Grant's past by having him be a former avatar of Khonshu, and despite being a similarly named, but different, character in the comics, chose the name "Arthur Harrow" because "it sounded cool".
 Commentators also believed Harrow included elements of other Moon Knight characters such as the Sun King and Morning Star.